What is a Generator Automatic Voltage Regulator?

 Where is an AVR located in a generator?

 Normally the generator AVR is located in one of three places.
-It can be in the main control box of the generator, it can be in the alternators terminal box and it could be (only on very small portable units usually) located under the alternators rear cover.
+It can be in the main control box of the generator, in the alternators terminal box or it could be (only on very small portable units usually) located under the alternators rear cover.

 How does an AVR work?